Wait who wants an iphone anyways?! AWS or not?!

 Instructions for the $55- 5 Gb sk/mb Koodo plan, get it anywhere in Canada!!:

-Latest phones used: Trying out the Alcatel OneTouch Idol x, Lg G2 Dropped cracked screen bent motherboard, Nexus 5 sold, Samsung Mega 6.3"!
+Latest phones used: Back to LG G2, Alcatel OneTouch Idol x, Lg G2 Dropped cracked screen bent motherboard, Nexus 5 sold, Samsung Mega 6.3"!
 Son's, way to big for me LOL!, Sony xperia T LTE Skyfall edition wife's , HTC One sold, Nexus 4 LTE sold , LG optimus 4x sold, Samsung Galaxy s3 Daughter uses one now.

 It makes no sense for AT&T to decommission T-Mobile's network.
 It makes far, far more sense for them to integrate it into their own, increasing capacity by far, and then pressure manufacturers for pentaband chipsets.
 Here are a few reasons decommissioning the T-Mobile network would be foolish: